n1dlee/turn-on-network-share/README.md

 2. **Run the Script:**
    - Execute the batch file on a Windows system.

-3. **Note:**
+>[!NOTE]
-   - Running scripts without understanding may have unintended consequences.
+Running scripts without understanding may have unintended consequences.